Innocence (Björk song)

 "Innocence" is a song written and recorded by Icelandic singer Björk.
-The song was released as the second single from her seventh full-length studio album, Volta.
+The song was released as the second single from her sixth full-length studio album, Volta.
 It is co-produced by record producer Timbaland and his protégé Danja.
 The song was premiered on Björk's MySpace profile on 19 March 2007 as part of the fan contest to submit ideas for the music video.
 The single was released exclusively as a digital download on 23 July 2007.

 Music video contest

 A fan contest to submit ideas for the music video for "Innocence" was announced in a news article on bjork.com on 19 March 2007, with the intention being that Björk would work with the chosen fan director to fully flesh out the video idea.
 The original deadline for the competition was to be on July 10; however, due to the worldwide success of Volta, Björk had to perform more international promotion work than her label One Little Indian had originally planned, meaning that the previously-planned video shoot for "Declare Independence" in London could not take place.
 The decision was subsequently made to move the deadline for the contest forward by a month to June 10 in order to release the track "Innocence" (then slated as the third single from the album) around the same period that "Declare Independence" would have been originally released.
 The decision was met with mixed reactions by fans as many were subsequently unable to submit their ideas due to the new deadline.
 The shooting for the video of "Declare Independence" (originally announced as the album's second single) was rescheduled to August.
 Many of the videos entered into the competition can be viewed on YouTube.

 On 27 July 2007 bjork.com announced that the winner of the video contest was to be decided via an online poll (reminiscent of the online poll used to decide on the track listing for the Greatest Hits album) from a shortlist of eleven videos.
 On 7 August 2007, the winners, a French duo known only as Fred & Annabelle, were chosen.